Stay Ahead of the Market: 20 Best Real Estate Blogs

 1. The Close

-• Who should read it: Incredibly good-looking and talented agents with impeccable taste 😉
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: Incredibly good-looking and talented agents with impeccable taste 😉

-• Why I love it: The Close, one of the best real estate blogs (ahem!), offers everything you’ll need throughout your career.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: The Close, one of the best real estate blogs (ahem!), offers everything you’ll need throughout your career.
 Whether a new agent or a seasoned pro, you’ll find The Close’s lead generation and marketing techniques helpful.

 It has prelicensing guides, tech reviews, marketing templates, agent insights, recommendations, fun real estate posts, and so much more!
 Hopefully, you can feel The Close’s passion for building better agents through our articles.